 The global Hospital Acquired Infection (HAI) diagnostic market size was estimated to be USD 3.6 billion in 2015.
 HAIs have been of increasing concern in healthcare facilities across the globe.
 According to the WHO, among hundred patients in hospitals, ten patients are estimated to suffer from HAIs in developing countries, and seven in developed countries.

 In developed countries, after cancer and cardiovascular diseases, HAI is considered to be the third leading reason for mortality.
 In the U.S. and European regions, six million patients are affected every year, resulting in around150,000 deaths.

 Asia Pacific HAI Diagnostics market, by country, 2012-2022, (USD Million)

-Other aspects supporting industry growth are growing demand of HAI diagnostics from middle and low-income countries such as India and Brazil, development of technologically advanced diagnostic products, rising awareness among healthcare workers, and initiatives taken by governments to counter the prevalence of HAIs.
+Other aspects supporting industry growth are growing demand for HAI diagnostics from middle and low-income countries such as India and Brazil, the development of technologically advanced diagnostic products, rising awareness among healthcare workers, and initiatives taken by governments to counter the prevalence of HAIs.